 Department of Cooperative Governance and Traditional Affairs (CoGTA) assess the progress made by municipalities against six Key Performance Areas (KPAs).
-The 6 KPAs that form the basis of the assessments are:
+The municipal plans are aligned to 6 KPAs (as per the above table) that form the basis of the assessments and which are:

-- KPA1: Public Participation and Good Governance; - o KPA2: Service Delivery and infrastructure Development; - KPA3: Local Economic Development (LED); - KPA4: Municipal Transformation and Organisational Development; - o KPA5: Municipal Financial Viability and Management and; - KPA6: Spatial or cross cutting issues.
+- KPA1: Public Participation and Good Governance; - KPA2: Service Delivery and infrastructure Development; - KPA3: Local Economic Development (LED); - KPA4: Municipal Transformation and Organisational Development; - KPA5: Municipal Financial Viability and Management and; - KPA6: Spatial or cross cutting issues.